vcoda/magma/README.md

 Magma is all about initialization.
 It was designed with simplicity of object construction in mind.
 Initialization exploit C++ RAII idiom with constructor overloading and default parameters that can be omitted.
 Also library has a lot of pre-defined state objects, so developer can use them without initialization of custom states.
-With this approach construction of most complex Vulkan object - VkPipeline - takes only a dozen lines of code.
+With this approach construction of the most complex Vulkan object - VkPipeline - takes only a dozen lines of code.

 All objects are inherited from two types: Dispatchable and NonDispatchable, according to API specification.
 These types in turn are inherited from base Object class.
 Render state objects are simply structures that inherited from Vulkan structures